-The Data# Polling bit, Q7, indicates to the host system whether an Automatic Algorithm is in progress or completed.
-Data# Polling is valid after the rising edge of the final WE# pulse in the program or erase command sequence.
+The DATA# polling bit, Q7, indicates to the host system whether an Automatic Algorithm is in progress or completed, or whether the device is in Erase Suspend.
+DATA# polling is valid after the rising edge of the final WE# pulse in the program or erase command sequence.

 During the Automatic Program algorithm, the device outputs on Q7 the complement of the datum programmed to Q7.
+This Q7 status also applies to programming during Erase Suspend.
 When the Automatic Program algorithm is complete, the device outputs the datum programmed to Q7.
 The system must provide the program address to read valid status information on Q7.
+If a program address falls within a protected sector, DATA# polling on Q7 is active for approximately 1 us, then the device returns to reading array data.

-During the Automatic Erase algorithm, Data# Polling produces a "0" on Q7.
-When the Automatic Erase algorithm is complete, Data# Polling produces a "1" on Q7.
-This is analogous to the complement/true datum out-put described for the Automatic Program algorithm: the erase function changes all the bits in a sector to "1" prior to this, the device outputs the "complement," or "0"."
+During the Automatic Erase algorithm, DATA# polling produces a "0" on Q7.
+When the Automatic Erase algorithm is complete, or if the device enters the Erase Suspend mode, DATA# polling produces a "1" on Q7.
+This is analogous to the complement/true datum out-put described for the Automatic Program algorithm: the erase function changes all the bits in a sector to "1" prior to this, the device outputs the "complement," or "0".
 The system must provide an address within any of the sectors selected for erasure to read valid status information on Q7.